Bureau of Consular Affairs

 The Bureau of Consular Affairs (CA) is a bureau of the United States Department of State reporting to the under secretary of state for management.
-The mission of the Bureau is to administer laws, formulate regulations and implement policies relating to the broad range of consular services and immigration.
+The bureau's mission is to administer laws, formulate regulations, and implement policies relating to the broad range of consular services and immigration.

 History

 The precursor to the Bureau of Consular Affairs, the Bureau of Security and Consular Affairs was created in 1952 upon passage of the Immigration and Nationality Act.
-The Bureau was charged with issuing visas and passports, and extending visas for non-immigrants in the United States.
-For a temporary period of time in 1954, the Bureau was known as the Bureau of Inspection, Security, and Consular Affairs.
-In 1979, the security functions were moved to an Office of Security, which later became the Bureau of Diplomatic Security, and the Bureau of Consular Affairs was formed.
+The bureau was charged with issuing visas and passports, and extending visas for non-immigrants in the United States.
+For a period of time in 1954, the bureau was known as the Bureau of Inspection, Security, and Consular Affairs.
+In 1979, the security functions were moved to an Office of Security—which later became the Bureau of Diplomatic Security—and the Bureau of Consular Affairs was formed.
+The bureau was heavily impacted by mass layoffs during the second Trump administration, with 102 personnel, including the entire rapid-response consular officer team, laid off in July 2025.

 Offices

+Bureau of Consular Affairs offices in Washington, D.C.

-The Bureau of Consular Affairs manages eight offices: the Offices of the Comptroller, Consular Systems & Technology, Executive Director, Fraud Prevention, Overseas Citizen Services, Policy Coordination & Public Affairs, Passport Services, and Visa Services.
+The Bureau of Consular Affairs manages eight offices: the Offices of the Comptroller, Consular Systems and Technology, Executive Director, Fraud Prevention, Overseas Citizen Services, Policy Coordination and Public Affairs, Passport Services, and Visa Services.